This post was last updated on September 10th, 2020 at 05:16 pm

 If your case is not listed among the exceptions above, the following points will help you save money if you are below or an average income earner from a developing country.

-- If by your estimation, the amount you will be spending on IPTV will be more than what you will spend on satellite TV subscription, please let IPTV be.
+- If by your estimation, the amount you will be spending on IPTV will be more than what you will spend on satellite TV subscriptions, please let IPTV be.

 - Do you have a feeling that your Pay-TV provider is ripping you off?